-The APN promotes the visibility and dissemination of high-quality African research-based knowledge and informed commentary by African experts among critical constituencies in global centers of scholarly analysis, policy, and practical action.
+The APDD promotes the visibility and dissemination of high-quality African research-based knowledge and informed commentary by African experts among critical constituencies in global centers of scholarly analysis, policy, and practical action.
 This includes, but is not limited to, key policymakers at the United Nations, African Union, and other multilateral organizations, as well as regional and national policymaking institutions.

 Past topics covered by the forum include conflict, elections and democracy, mediation and reconciliation, post-conflict recovery, the role of the media, gender and peacebuilding, natural resource conflict, migration and refugees, the politics of peacebuilding, the role of regional and international organizations in peacebuilding, violent extremism, and conflict between farmers and herders.